-A suture lift or thread lift is a form of non-surgical ‘mini’ facelift performed delicately by a cosmetic surgeon.
-A thread lift is a less severe or invasive form of facial tightening, bringing skin backwards and upwards to give the impression of a more youthful tightness.
+A suture lift and a thread lift are forms of non-surgical ‘mini’ facelifts performed delicately by a cosmetic surgeon.
+Both are less severe or invasive forms of facial tightening than a facelift.
+They still bring skin backwards and upwards to give the impression of a more youthful tightness, but just not as much.
 A thread lift is particularly useful for sagging around the chin and jaw, laxity around the mouth, and for cheeks that may droop to make prominent jowls.